Emissions and Environmental Permits

 In accordance with the "Regulation on Waste Incineration", a trial incineration is carried out by accredited laboratories authorized by the Ministry of Environment and Urbanization, after which periodic measurements are made.

 Position of the Turkish Cement Sector

-In 1993 and then in 2004, “Cement Industry Environmental Declarations” are signed between the TCMA and the Ministry of Environment and Urbanization.
-According to these declarations, cement industry agrees to limit the emission values at lower levels than the limit values specified in the regulations.
-In the years after the signing years of the declarations, the sector made the necessary investments for emission control, improved its processes and completed all environmental permits.
-Moreover, pilot studies were conducted in a number of areas to comply with the new environmental legislation.
-Cement sector was the first sector to have completed the permit processes with the Ministry in terms of compliance to the environment.
+The “Environment Declarations of the Cement Sector” were signed between TÜRKÇİMENTO and the Ministry of Environment, Urbanization and Climate Change, as it is now known, in 1993, and again later in 2004.
+Through these declarations, the cement sector pledged to reduce its emissions even below the limits specified in the regulations.
+In the years following the signing of the declarations, the sector made necessary investments into emissions control, improved its processes and obtained all environmental permits.
+It has also conducted pilot studies in many areas to facilitate its adaptation to the new environmental legislation, and was the first sector to complete the approval processes with the Ministry in this regard.

 By investing in bag filters in recent years, many facilities have achieved emissions much lower than the legal limits.